angellgunn/alternate-silversurfer/content/posts/new-atheist.en.md

 But what is the practical impact of these new principles on the question of destiny?
 In fact, nobody knows!
 Risking any answer would be a mixture of literature and cheap spirituality.
 Perhaps, more than that, our own imperfection sabotages fate…

 March 2nd was my daughter's birthday party.

 One more taste of eternity.

-The best thing was to see her joy (s).
+The best thing was to see her joy
+.
 The kids enjoyed it the most.
 Adults, as always, think this is part of it.
 Adults don't necessarily have fun at children's parties.
 I had fun.

 Seeing the sparkle in my daughter's eyes and her delight when they sang happy birthday was enough.
 As I write these lines, two days later, I remember that those moments linger for me only in memory, and human memory is not a "photograph" or a "film", I don't have precise details "imprinted" in my brain, but a sophisticated virtual "recreation" from the modifications that hundreds of millions of neurons underwent that day, induced by the experiences I had.
 In short: the brain never really remembers anything, it reconstructs "previous" moments in the present.
 This reconstruction is not always perfect and may change over time.
 That's why it's no use living on memories… that's an illusion.
 Carpe diem!
 Enjoy life TODAY!